This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 WHAT YOU NEED TO KNOW:

 Open reduction and internal fixation (ORIF) of a wrist fracture is surgery to fix a broken wrist.
-Medical plates, screws, pins, or wires will be used to hold the bones in place while they heal.
+Open reduction means that the bone is moved back into the right place with surgery.
+Internal fixation means that hardware (such as screws, rods, or pins) is used to hold the broken bones together.

 - Your incision is red, swollen, or draining pus.